iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/tokens-and-wallets.md

 :::

+## Buying Shimmer

+You can find up-to-date instructions on how to buy `SMR` in the [Buying Shimmer section](https://wiki.iota.org/shimmer/learn/token/buying/) of this wiki.

 ## Wallets

 A wallet is a tool to access, transfer and manipulate your tokens on the Shimmer network.
 It gives you a convenient